AMC Javelin: Philippines

-While the Philippines was almost exclusively an American car market until 1941, the post-WWII years saw an influx of European cars enter the market.
-Despite a saturation of international brands, American Motors Corporation managed to establish a presence and the Rambler Classic and Rambler American were locally assembled in the Philippines by Luzon Machineries in Manila.
+The Philippines was almost exclusively an American car market until 1941.
+The post-WWII years saw an influx of European cars entering the market.
+Despite a saturation of international brands, American Motors Corporation established a presence, and the Rambler Classic and Rambler American were locally assembled in the Philippines by Luzon Machineries, Rizal Avenue, Manila.

 Luzon Machineries later assembled the 1968 through 1970 AMC Javelins.
-The Javelin was one of only two "pony cars" to ever be available in the Philippines, the other being the Chevrolet Camaro.
-The Philippine-assembled Javelin came with AMC's 258 cu in 6-cylinder engines only.
-In 1970 Luzon Machineries began to end passenger vehicle manufacturing and for 1970 only a dozen Javelins were produced.
+The Javelin was one of only two "pony cars" available in the Philippines, the other being the Chevrolet Camaro.
+The Philippine-assembled Javelin came only with AMC's 258 CID I6 engines due to the national tax restrictions.

+In 1970, Luzon Machineries began to end passenger vehicle manufacturing, and only a dozen Javelins were assembled during the final year.

 Switzerland

-Beginning in 1970 Zurich automotive importer J.H Heller AG began importing the Javelin, along with the Gremlin and later the Pacer.
+Beginning in 1970, Zurich automotive importer J.H Heller AG began importing the AMC Javelin, the Gremlin, and later the Pacer models.
 Swiss market vehicles were shipped from AMC's Canadian plant.

 United Kingdom

-American Motors exported factory right-hand-drive vehicles to the United Kingdom which were built at the Brampton plant in Ontario, Canada.
-These were marketed in the U.K by Rambler Motors (A.M.C.)
+American Motors exported factory right-hand-drive vehicles to the United Kingdom, built at the Brampton plant in Ontario, Canada.
+These were marketed in the United Kingdom by Rambler Motors (A.M.C.)
 Ltd in Chiswick, West London.
-The Chiswick plant had previously assembled Hudson, Essex, and Terraplane vehicles since 1926 and had become a subsidiary of AMC in 1961, thereafter importing complete AMC vehicles.
+The Chiswick plant had previously assembled Hudson, Essex, and Terraplane vehicles since 1926 and had become a subsidiary of AMC in 1961, after that importing complete AMC vehicles.
 The Chiswick depot also became the Rambler parts center for the United Kingdom, Europe, and the Middle East.
 They also kept parts for Hudson and the English-built Austin Metropolitan.

 For 1968, the U.K market Javelin was available only in left-hand-drive.
 From 1969 U.K-market Javelins were exported in factory right-hand-drive.

 Venezuela

 Constructora Venezolana de Vehículos C.A. of Venezuela was a subsidiary of AMC beginning in 1967.
 The firm assembled AMC Javelins from 1968 until 1974 in its Caracas, Venezuela facility.

 The Venezuelan 1968 Javelin was equipped with the 290 CID V8 engine.
 In 1969, it came with the 343 CID with automatic or four-speed manual transmission.

-For the 1972–1974 (second-generation) Javelins, the only powertrain available for the Venezuelan market was AMC's 360 CID with 4-barrel carburetor coupled to the Chrysler automatic transmission.
+For the 1972–1974 (second-generation) Javelins, the only powertrain available for the Venezuelan market was AMC's 360 CID with a 4-barrel carburetor coupled to the Chrysler automatic transmission.

-Legacy and collectibility
+Legacy

-The Javelin is among the "highly prized" models among AMC fans.